Polaris: A G\"odel Agent Framework for Small Language Models through Experience-Abstracted Policy Repair: Our Approach

 A central technical innovation in Gödel Agent is its use of \textit{runtime code mutation}, implemented through mechanisms that enable modification of executable components during operation.
 This capability allows the agent to test, validate, and revert modifications dynamically without full retraining, supporting stable iterative improvement.
-The high-level interaction between these procedures and the agent's memory is visualized in the architectural overview in Figure~\ref{fig:polaris_algo_1}.